nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-query-and-form-tab.md

 You can sort through:

 *   A field of the listed documents,
-*   A property of the listed documents (life cycle state, lock date, lock owner, etc.).
+*   A property of the listed documents (lifecycle state, lock date, lock owner, etc.).

 **To sort through a field:**